kct2020/goutpal-com-skeleventy/site/blog/obsolete-gout-topics/index.md

 Beyond that, your next step depends on the status of the obsolete page:<ul>
 <li>Active: Add your comments at the link above.
 Or watch that GoutPal Issue until someone adds information that helps you.</li>
 <li>Inactive: Add your questions, experiences, or opinions at the link above.
 Because that should reactivate the topic.
 Which saves unpublished research notes from being deleted.</li>
 <li>Archived: Read the original version at the 'Archived' link above.
 That is the only information available.
-Because any other PDFs and research notes are deleted.</li>
+Because I have deleted any other PDFs and research notes.</li>
 </ul>

-If you still have concerns about {{ topic }}, you should discuss those concerns with your professional health advisers.
-However, if you want help to prepare for that discussion, please see the <a href="#feedback">feedback section</a> below.
+If you still have concerns about any missing GoutPal page, please see the <a href="#feedback">feedback section</a> below.

 <hr />
 Leave {{ title }} to browse the <a href="/blog">{{ site.blog }}</a>.